 Contribute to or join the staff of our award-winning

 student media such as The DePaulia newspaper, Good Day DePaul TV broadcast, Radio DePaul and 14 East Magazine.
 Our student media outlets were awarded over 15 major student journalism awards in 2016, including the prestigious Associated Collegiate Presses’ Newspaper Pacemaker Award for The DePaulia.

 The Center for Journalism Integrity and Excellence provides students and professionals with training, teaching, expertise and outreach efforts.
 The center was founded in 2016 to bridge gaps between the academic and professional worlds.

 Learn more about the center.

-Our student media outlets were awarded more than 15 major student journalism awards in 2016
+Our student media outlets received more than 30 major student journalism awards in 2019-20.

-of 2017 Journalism graduates were employed, continuing their education or not seeking employment within six months of graduation
+of Journalism MA graduates were employed, continuing their education or pursuing other goals within six months of graduation.